-Often the Head’s right hand and a memorable figure at school, the Janitor’s main task is being in charge of the Book of Points.
-They make sure the other Staff members record the points properly and update the points counters to reflect the current situation.
-Juniors get a tour around the castle from the Janitor and are their responsibility until they’re sorted.
+Kasztelan (Polish for castellan) is the Head’s right hand and a memorable figure at school, and their main task is being in charge of the Book of Points.
+They make sure the other Staff members record the points properly and update the points counters to reflect the current standings.
+Juniors get a tour around the castle from the Kasztelan and are their responsibility until they’re sorted.

 Each Professor teaches a total of six 45-minute classes over two days in their specific subject.
 The contents of the classes are entirely up to you: there are lots of existing ideas to draw from, but you can also bring in something entirely new.
 Furthermore, Professors work in cooperation with the helper team, and will generally be prioritised when requesting props and non-player characters for their lessons.

-Assistant Professors fulfill many different functions, and while they have the least status among staff, they also have the least set responsibilities.
+Assistant Professors fulfil many different functions, and while they have the least status among staff, they also have the fewest set responsibilities.
 Sometimes they’re freshly graduated teacher’s assistants, sometimes invited experts holding extra classes on their specific subject.
 Because of the varying nature of the job, Assistant Professors can sometimes be replaced by other optional Staff positions such as Guardian, School Counselor or Librarian.

-At College of Wizardry you will receive a pre-written character sheet containing the background and personality of the person you will portray at the larp.
-This is all you need in order to participate, but if you want, you can also modify and expand the character to your liking or write your own from scratch.
-All edits have to be accepted by the organizers, but as long as you stay within the limits of the lore, you have a ton of possibilities.
-Developing an interesting character that works well in a cooperative game like this can be challenging though, but these guidelines will help you in the process.
+At College of Wizardry, you will receive a pre-written character sheet containing the background and personality of the person you will portray at the larp.
+This is all you need in order to participate, but, if you want, you can also modify and expand the character to your liking or write your own from scratch.
+All edits have to be accepted by the organisers, but as long as you stay within the limits of the lore, you have a ton of possibilities.
+Developing an interesting character that works well in a cooperative game like this can be challenging, but these guidelines will help you in the process.

-Each edition of College of Wizardry has its own vision and themes, and figuring out where your character fits in within those themes is a good starting point.
-For example, if the Head of School puts heavy emphasis on magical bloodlines and hierarchies, think about where your character stands.
+Each run of College of Wizardry has its own vision and themes.
+Figuring out where your character fits within those themes is a good starting point.
+For example, if the Head of School puts a heavy emphasis on magical bloodlines and hierarchies, think about where your character stands.
 Are they a hexborn from a long, prestigious family line, an outspoken mundaneborn activist or a mixborn balancing between both worlds?
 Sometimes the best ideas are quite simple – if your concept is too far out there, you may have trouble not only conveying your vision to others but also having them engage with it.
 Fitting your character to the overall vision ensures you’re all playing the same game.

-Also remember your place in the school hierarchy – even if your Junior character is an exceptional duellist, they’ll probably still lose to any Sophomore or Senior.
+Also, remember your place in the school hierarchy – even if your Junior character is an exceptional duellist, they’ll probably still lose to any Sophomore or Senior.
 Staff members, of course, are above all the students in both skill and authority.
-Use this hierarchy to your advantage, and find younger students to mentor, older students to admire and professors you particularly want to learn from.
+Use this hierarchy to your advantage, and find younger students to mentor, older students to admire and professors from whom you particularly want to learn.

 When creating your character’s background, it’s tempting to add a bit too much.
 You don’t have to be a mysterious orphan adopted by a rich and powerful family who’s also a duelling champion, top student and secretly a werewolf.
 What makes the most memorable characters stand out in any story are their rich personalities and human flaws, not their supernatural traits.
 They are interesting because of their passion for the things they care about, the struggles they have to face and their relatable weaknesses.
 What is the story you want to tell with this character?